PLAY THERAPY

 Taco Cat Goat Cheese Pizza

-This is a fast-paced, easy-to-learn card game that disarms tension and helps a child feel at ease in a therapeutic setting.
+This fast-paced, easy-to-learn card game disarms tension and helps a child feel at ease in a therapeutic setting.

-Card games are FUN and while counseling can be hard work, it should also have elements of levity.
-Games can help establish trust and rapport between the therapist and the child which allows for meaningful therapeutic work to take place.
+While counseling can be hard work, it should also have elements of levity.
+Games can help establish trust and rapport between the therapist and the child to allow for meaningful therapeutic work to bloom.

 Magnetic Fishing Game